 Over the last decades computable general equilibrium (CGE) models have become a wide-spread tool for the economic impact assessment of policy regulation.
 The quintessence of CGE analysis is the combination of general equilibrium theory with economic data to derive quantitative insights into the efficiency effects and distributional implications of policy interference.
-The primary objective is to provide a foundation for students to access these powerful techniques.
+The primary objective is to provide a foundation for students and researchers to access these powerful techniques in the context of the contemporary policy environment.

 This workshop provides a practical guideline to CGE modeling of open economies using data of the Global Trade Analysis Project (GTAP) which includes detailed national accounts on production and consumption together with bilateral trade flows for a large number of countries.
-The workshop will discuss alternative approaches to study international trade in a general equilibrium framework: (i) the wide-spread Armington assumption that goods of different origin command different prices, (ii) the alternative notion of Heckscher-Ohlin that goods of different origin are homogenous, and (iii) Melitz's new trade theory of monopolistic competition among heterogeneous firms.
-Numerical models for these complementary approaches to policy analysis of open economies will be developed and applied to the fields of economic integration and climate policy.
+The workshop will discuss alternative approaches to study international trade in a general equilibrium framework: (i) the wide-spread Armington assumption that goods of different origin command different prices, (ii) the alternative notion of Heckscher-Ohlin that goods of different origin are homogenous, and (iii) monopolistic-competition models that are central to the new trade theories that include variety impacts through firm entry and exit, as well as selection effects in a heterogeneous-firms context based on the seminal work by Melitz.
+Numerical models for these complementary approaches to policy analysis of open economies will be developed and applied.
+Applications will consider the standard economic integration scenarios, nationalistic movements that back away from current commitments to cooperative trade, as well as bilateral tariff wars.